phac-nml/ncov-dehoster/README.md

     nextflow run phac-nml/ncov-dehoster -profile conda --illumina --directory <path/to/reads> --human_ref <path/to/hg38.fa>
     ```

-3. All subsequent runs can be extremely sped up using the `results/humanBWAIndex` folder as follows
+3. All subsequent runs can be extremely sped up using the `full/path/to/results/humanBWAIndex` folder as follows

     ```
-    nextflow run phac-nml/ncov-dehoster -profile conda --illumina --directory <path/to/reads> --human_ref <path/to/hg38.fa> --composite_bwa_index </path/to/results/humanBWAIndex/>
+    nextflow run phac-nml/ncov-dehoster -profile conda --illumina --directory <path/to/reads> --human_ref <path/to/hg38.fa> --composite_bwa_index </full/path/to/results/humanBWAIndex/>
     ```

-Note that at the moment, running without a specified index may only dehost one read.
-In that case, re-run the pipeline with the added `--composite_bwa_index </path/to/results/humanBWAIndex/>` flag to it and you will be good.
-This is being worked on to be fixed.
+Note: At the moment, you need to specify the full path to the made index or the pipeline will error out!
+But adding this removes the > 1 hour indexing step!

 #### **Outputs**